Rebecca Bell – Market Research and Insight Assistant

 I’ve done things I never thought I’d be capable of.
 To be given that sense of trust and ownership at such an early point in my career was inspiring, and it really helped my confidence.

-It’s not necessarily the case that every graduate knows what they want to do after uni.
+It’s not necessarily the case that every graduate knows what they want to do after university.
 I studied Psychology here because I loved the subject, but I was very open about where it could take me.